wpbonelli/modflow6/DEVELOPER.md

 ## Testing

+MODFLOW 6 unit tests are written with [`test-drive`](https://github.com/fortran-lang/test-drive) and driven with `meson`.

-MODFLOW 6 tests are driven with [`pytest`](https://docs.pytest.org/en/7.1.x/), with the help of plugins like `pytest-xdist` and `pytest-cases`.
+MODFLOW 6 integration tests use [`pytest`](https://docs.pytest.org/en/7.1.x/), with the help of plugins like `pytest-xdist` and `pytest-cases`.

 Testing dependencies are included in the Conda environment `environment.yml`.

 **Note:** the entire test suite should pass before a pull request is submitted.
 Tests run in GitHub Actions CI and a PR can only be merged with passing tests.
 See [`CONTRIBUTING.md`](CONTRIBUTING.md) for more information.

 ### Configuring a test environment

-A few tasks must be completed before running tests:

-- build local MODFLOW 6 development version
-- rebuild the last MODFLOW 6 release
-- install additional executables
-- update FloPy packages and plugins
-- clone MODFLOW 6 test model and example repositories

-Tests expect binaries to live in the `bin` directory relative to the project root, as configured above in the `meson` commands.
-Binaries are organized as follows:

-- local development binaries in the top-level `bin` folder
-- binaries rebuilt in development mode from the latest release in `bin/rebuilt`
-- related programs installed from the [executables distribution](https://github.com/MODFLOW-USGS/executables/releases) live in `bin/downloaded`

-Tests must be run from the `autotest` folder.

-#### Building development binaries

 Before running tests, the local development version of MODFLOW 6 must be built with `meson` as described above.
 The `autotest/build_exes.py` script is provided as a shortcut to easily rebuild local binaries.
 The script can be run from the project root with: